 Having a criminal record will not necessarily bar you from working with us.
 This will depend on the nature of the position and the circumstances and background of your offences.

-If you require any further information or advice regarding the disclosure process please contact the Business Manager at school on 01942 243675.
+If you require any further information or advice regarding the disclosure process, please contact Wigan Council's HR Employment Service Centre on hremploymentservicecentre@wigan.gov.uk or on 01942 827333.

 Policy Statement on the Recruitment of Ex-offenders